Skip to main content

 Finding a place to live off-campus can be challenging for any new student.
 Make sure to be a smart consumer!
 When renting a room or apartment, we recommend you:

-Students are advised to use all resources available to them when choosing a place to live.
+Students are advised to use all available resources when choosing a place to live.

 Phones